Shocked by the Bible p.3

-He had the same scars in His hands and feet proving he did indeed raise His body from the grave (John 2:19-22).
+Jesus proved it was actually him because he had the same scars in His hands and feet proving he did indeed raise His body from the grave (John 2:19-22).
 A spirit does not scar.
 He shows them the scars and then eats with them to prove it.
 The word for flesh is the same word that John uses "and the word became FLESH." (sarki in Greek).
-Jesus' grave was empty, the body was risen.
+Jesus' grave was empty, the body was risen

 Kovacs says “Jesus became (temporarily) a flesh-and-blood human being like the rest of us when He lived some 33 years on this Earth.
 Once He was resurrected, He was back to His eternally alive Spirit body.”

-That is about as close to a rejection of the resurrection as one can get just like the Jehovah Witness teaching.
-Who are unbelievers in the resurrection of Christ.
+That is about as close to a rejection of the resurrection as one can get, just like the Jehovah Witnesses teach, who are unbelievers in the resurrection of Christ.

 “And declared the Son of God with power according to the spirit of holiness, by the resurrection of the dead” (Romans 1:4).
 Resurrection has to do with the body not the Spirit.
 It is “the body without the spirit is dead” (James 2:26)